pymc-devs/pymc-examples/myst_nbs/samplers/MLDA_gravity_surveying.myst.md

 import sys as sys
 import time as time

+import aesara
+import aesara.tensor as at
 import arviz as az
-import matplotlib.pyplot as plt import numpy as np import pandas as pd import pymc3 as pm import theano import theano.tensor as tt
+import matplotlib.pyplot as plt import numpy as np import pandas as pd import pymc as pm

 from numpy.linalg import inv
 from scipy.interpolate import RectBivariateSpline